reigenatk/rpg-game/devlog.md

 - Duplicate existing character
 - Change all animation clips to appropriate values, create all animations
 - Set their starting location on the map, also set their current scene to whatever scene they will start in
+- Create a new schedule Scriptable object, hook that up.
+And then populate with whatever schedule you want this NPC to have.
+- Write a dialogue node called [npc_name]_Dialogue.
+So if new NPC is called Bob, then it should be called Bob_Dialogue.
+Then go to the Dialogue Collider on that NPC and set that as the starting dialogue node.
-- Make a `headshots` scriptable object with all the head pictures and put into the Headshot object
+- Make a `headshots` scriptable object with all the head pictures and put into the Headshot object (under Dialogue System, Canvas, Line View, Headshot)
 - make a new typewriter sound enum in `SoundItem.cs`, and link that up to the switch statement in `AudioManager.cs`
 - Profit